Labour party proposes mansion tax to help low earners

-LONDON The leader of Britain's opposition Labour Party called on Thursday for a tax on expensive homes to fund a new lower-income tax band to help the country's lowest earners.
+LONDON Labour Party leader Ed Miliband called on Thursday for a tax on expensive homes to fund a new lower-income tax band to help the country's lowest earners.

-Setting out some of the first concrete ideas of what his party would offer voters at the next election, which is expected in 2015, Ed Miliband said a Labour government would introduce a tax on houses worth over 2 million pounds ($3.1 million).
+Setting out some of the first concrete ideas of what his party would offer voters at the next election, which is expected in 2015, Miliband said a Labour government would introduce a tax on houses worth over 2 million pounds.

 "We would use the money raised by a mansion tax to reintroduce a lower 10 pence starting rate of tax, with the size of the band depending on the amount raised," Miliband said in a speech.